jbatarse1/ML_Crypto_Investments/README.md

 # ML_Crypto_Investments

-Python application to analyze cryptocurrency investments via Machine Learning.
-This program is developed to assemble investment portfolios based on cryptocurrency.
-Using ML, investigating other factors that might impact the crypto market.
+This Python application is to analyze cryptocurrency investments via Machine Learning (ML).
+This program runs within Jupyter Lab.
+It performs investment planning analysis and is developed to assemble investment portfolios based on cryptocurrency.
+Using ML, it enables the investigation of other factors that might impact the crypto market.

-This program runs a **Python** application within Jupyter Lab to perform investment planning analysis for the evaluation of a crypto portfolio.

-Line and Bar Plots are created to visualize the information for better understanding and decision making.
+Line and Scatter Plots are created to visualize the information for better understanding and decision making.
-When working in jupyter lab,

 ---

 ## Technologies

-This application is developed on the **Python** *3.7.11 version*.
-It incorportates the following required 6 dependancies to run:
+This application incorportates the following required 6 dependancies to run:

 import pandas as pd
 import hvplot.pandas